-The Byron Wetlands is within the traditional country of the Bundjalung (Arakwal) people of Byron Bay.
-These wetlands are constructed wetlands and form part of the 100 ha Byron Bay Integrated Water Management Reserve – an award-winning example of how good resource management can minimise the impact of the sewage treatment plant on the surrounding ecosystems and create a wonderful, natural habitat for the support of local flora and fauna diversity.
+The wetlands form part of the 100 ha Byron Bay Integrated Water Management Reserve.
+An award-winning example of how good resource management can minimise the impact of the sewage treatment plant on the surrounding ecosystems.

-Use the application form for bird watching to apply for a new permit for the Byron Bay Wetlands.
+Use the online form to apply and pay for a New Access Permit for the Byron Bay Wetlands.

 The tag is valid for two years.
 After this you will need to pay a renewal fee to extend access.